General Data Protection Regulation

-1. The purpose of the Data Processor’s processing of personal data on behalf of the Data Controller is:
+- The purpose of the data processor’s processing of Personal Data on behalf of the data controller is:

-The Data Processor is a software development company, assigned by the Data Controller to make available to the Data Controller software as a service for supporting the creation of business documents.
-The content of this DPA reflects the limited amount of personal data the Data Processor handles for the Data Controller.
+Templafy is a software development company, assigned by Customer to make available to Customer software as a service for supporting the creation of business documents.
+The content of this DPA reflects the limited amount of Personal Data Templafy handles for Customer.

-2. The Data Processor’s processing of personal data on behalf of the Data Controller shall mainly pertain to (the nature of the processing):
+- The data processor’s processing of Personal Data on behalf of the data controller shall mainly pertain to (the nature of the processing):

-3. The processing includes the following types of personal data about data subjects:
+- The processing includes the following types of Personal Data about data subjects:

-4. The processing includes the following type of special categories of data about data subjects:
+- The processing includes the following type of Sensitive data about data subjects:

-7. The Data Processor’s processing of personal data on behalf of the Data Controller may be performed when the Clauses commence.
+- The data processor’s processing of personal data on behalf of the data controller may be performed when the Clauses commence.
 Processing has the following duration:

-Personal data is stored with the Data Processor until the Data Controller requests that the data is erased or returned, cf. clause 12.1 of this DPA.
+Personal data is stored with Templafy until Customer requests that the data is erased or returned, pursuant to Section 12.1 of this DPA.

 EXHIBIT 2: DESCRIPTION OF MINIMUM DATA SECURITY

-Data Processor shall take reasonable measures to prevent physical access, such as secured buildings, to prevent unauthorized persons from gaining access to personal data.
+- Physical Access Controls: Templafy shall take reasonable measures to prevent physical access, such as secured buildings, to prevent unauthorized persons from gaining access to Personal Data.

-Data Processor shall take reasonable measures to prevent personal data from being used without authorization.
-These controls shall vary based on the nature of the processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, documented authorization processes, documented change management processes and/or logging of access on several levels.
+- System Access Controls: Templafy shall take reasonable measures to prevent Personal Data from being used without authorization.
+These controls shall vary based on the nature of the processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, documented authorization processes, documented change management processes and/or, logging of access on several levels.

-Data Processor shall take reasonable measures to provide that personal data is accessible and manageable only by properly authorized staff, direct database query access is restricted and application access rights are established and enforced to ensure that persons entitled to use a data processing system only have access to the personal data to which they have privilege of access; and, that personal data cannot be read, copied, modified or removed without authorization in the course of processing.
-The Data Processor shall take reasonable measures to implement an access policy under which access to its system environment, to personal data and other data by authorized personnel only.
+- Data Access Controls: Templafy shall take reasonable measures to provide that Personal Data is accessible and manageable only by properly authorized staff, direct database query access is restricted and application access rights are established and enforced to ensure that persons entitled to use a data processing system only have access to the Personal Data to which they have privilege of access; and, that Personal Data cannot be read, copied, modified or removed without authorization in the course of processing.
+The Templafy shall take reasonable measures to implement an access policy under which access to its system environment, to Personal Data and other data by authorized personnel only.

-Data Processor shall take reasonable measures to ensure that it is possible to check and establish to which entities the transfer of personal data by means of data transmission facilities is envisaged so personal data cannot be read, copied, modified or removed without authorization during electronic transmission or transport.
+- Transmission Controls: Templafy shall take reasonable measures to ensure that it is possible to check and establish to which entities the transfer of Personal Data by means of data transmission facilities is envisaged so Personal Data cannot be read, copied, modified or removed without authorization during electronic transmission or transport.

-Data Processor shall take reasonable measures to provide that it is possible to check and establish whether and by whom personal data has been entered into data processing systems, modified or removed.
-Data Processor shall take reasonable measures to ensure that (i) the personal data source is under the control of data exporter; and (ii) personal data integrated into Data Processor’s systems is managed by secured file transfer from the Data Processor and data subject.
+- Input Controls: Templafy shall take reasonable measures to provide that it is possible to check and establish whether and by whom Personal Data has been entered into data processing systems, modified or removed.
+Templafy shall take reasonable measures to ensure that (i) the personal data source is under the control of data exporter; and (ii) Personal Data integrated into Templafy’s systems is managed by secured file transfer from the Templafy and data subject.